Divyasri199/Implementing-Azure-HPC/README.md

    > **Note**: Wait until the script execution to complete.
 This might take about 5 minutes.

+### Task 4: Prepare the Azure subscription for deployment

 1. Within the SSH session to the Azure VM, run the following command to sign-in to the Azure subscription you are using in this lab:

    ```bash